megaserg/megaserg.github.io/_posts/2018-08-02-thoughts-on-engineering-process.md

 ---
 layout: post
 title: "Thoughts on engineering process"
 tags: problem, solution, design, engineering
+crosspost_to_medium: true
 ---

 Engineering is solving problems.
 Software engineering is solving problems with software. *Professional* SWE is doing so sustainably, repeatedly, continuously.
 This means some kind of process is necessary.